MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 Alternatively, use [New-MgServicePrincipalAppRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment) to assign app roles to your app.

-For more info, see [app-only authentication](app-only.md).
+For more info, see [App-only authentication](app-only.md).

 ## Using -Debug

-The **-Debug** parameter provides a powerful way to examine a script while it's running to identify and correct errors in the script.
+The **-Debug** parameter provides a powerful way to examine a script while it's running in order to identify and correct errors in the script.
 The following are the important parts of a **-Debug** output:

 1. **cmdletBeginProcessing** - this part allows you to confirm the cmdlet you're running and the parameter list provided to the cmdlet.
 For example, `DEBUG: [CmdletBeginProcessing]: - Get-MgUser begin processing with parameterSet 'List1'.` shows that we're running the `Get-MgUser` cmdlet and the parameter list is `List1`.
 1. **AuthType** - will either be `delegated` or `application`.
 1. **AuthProviderType** - the type of authentication that you've used.
-For example, interactive, device-code, certificate, among others.
+For example, interactive, device-code, and certificate.
 1. **Scopes** - shows all the scopes that you've authenticated to for the particular application, acquired by decoding the access token and getting the SCP claim.
 1. **HTTP request** - comprises of:
     1. Method - could be GET, POST, PUSH, UPDATE